Recertified hard drives are rigorously tested and available at a discount. But making a quality purchase involves knowing what to look for.

 As with any purchase, it pays to do your research.
 While reducing costs is important, cheapest isn’t always best: you want to make a quality purchase.
 To do so, choose an authorized dealer, check for the recertification label, make sure you have a warranty, and do a bit of digging to see what standards the testers and resellers follow.
 With a bit of detective work, you can find quality refurbished hard drives to serve your business needs.

 Horizon is an authorized distributor of Seagate recertified drives, and has worked with Seagate for more than 25 years.
-Get in touch to find out how to buy drives in bulk for storage or Chia farming.
+Get in touch to find out how to buy drives in bulk.